PROBLEM: Cybersecurity attack on our ERP database crippling our work environment.

 In early 2014 Marcus Paint’s network was attacked by ransomware… CryptoLocker to be specific.
 We had no idea what it was or where it came from at the time, but it slowly crippled our entire ERP/MRP database.
 We discovered that our backups had failed, and we desperately needed help.
 We found Mirazon and on a handshake, they showed up and quickly went to work to identify the issue(s).

 SOLUTION: Partnering with a network company that truly understood the magnitude of our problem and went to work immediately on a resolution.

 We met with a principal, engineers, and technicians from Mirazon, who within a few days found the source of the ransomware and a backup to salvage most of our data.
 Thankfully we only required two weeks’ worth of data to be manually rebuilt.

 Once we were back on our feet, Mirazon provided multiple reports illustrating our system’s vulnerabilities.
-We had multiple versions of servers, computer hardware, and software… all out of date.
+We had various versions of servers, computer hardware, and software… all out of date.

-Since 2014 we have put technology as a top priority by implementing stringent guidelines:
+Since 2014 we have put technology a top priority by implementing stringent guidelines: